 The Mayor declared motion passed.

-Roll Call to Vote was as follows:

-Motion by Councilman ? and second by Councilman ? to suspend the three readings of Ordinance 2024-01 Flood Plain Ordinance.

-Motion by Councilman ? and second by Councilman ? to approve Resolution 2024-03 Flood Plain Management

-Roll Call to Vote on Resolution motion was as follows:

-Motion by Councilman Carpenter and second by Councilman Polston to approve the quote from Adams for $10,500 to demo the house at 212 7th St.
+Motion by Councilman Carpenter and second by Councilman Polston to approve Resolution 2024-04 the 1 & 6 year Street plan

 RESOLUTION NO. 2024-02

 Whereas, In accordance with the statutes of the State of Nebraska and as prescribed by the Board of Public Roads Classifications and Standards, Notice of Hearing has been given publication in the legal newspaper of Arapahoe, Nebraska, and by posting in three public places within the City, of a Hearing on the One and Six Year Plans of Street Improvements of Arapahoe, to be held in the EMCC Council Room on the 20th day of February, 2024, at 7:30 p.m. for the purpose of hearing comments and objections to said plans.